EU Licensed4.8/5

 How long does it take for semaglutide tablets to work?

-Blood sugar improvements begin within the first 4 weeks.
-The full dose is reached by week 8, and optimal HbA1c reduction is typically seen after 3 to 6 months of treatment at the maintenance dose.
+Blood sugar starts to improve within the first 4 weeks.
+You reach the full dose by week 8.
+The best HbA1c reduction usually shows after 3 to 6 months of treatment at the long-term dose.

 Sources